 Keep up to date with all our news, blogs, customer stories and press releases.

-5 ways you can maintain social distancing and limit the spread of viruses using Nimway's technology.
+5 ways you can maintain social distancing using Nimway's technology.

 Managing access to residential buildings, offices or other shared workspaces can be stressful and time-consuming.
 Hours are spent crossing town to meet new tenants and hand over keys, rescuing tenants who’ve lost their keys or waiting for handymen to show up.
 As a professional in this field, you’ve no doubt wondered how these tasks could be handled more effectively.
 We invite you to learn more about cloud-based access control - a new, easier way for property owners and facilities managers to control access to their buildings.